-8.2.1.5 Reversibility
+7.2.1.5 Reversibility

-The impact of all three development layout options is partly reversible by implementing the mitigation measures for the proposed development that includes the planting of indigenous vegetation to screen views into the development and the selection of appropriate construction materials.
+The impact of the project is partially reversible by implementing the mitigation measures for the proposed development that includes the planting of indigenous vegetation to screen views into the development.

-8.2.1.6 Irreplaceable loss of resources
+7.2.1.6 Irreplaceable loss of resources

-The degree to which resources will be irreplaceably lost due to the three development layouts is marginal.
+The degree to which resources will be irreplaceably lost due to the proposed development is low.

-8.2.1.7 Cumulative effect
+7.2.1.7 Cumulative effect

 An effect that in itself may not be significant but may become significant if added to other existing or potential impacts that may result from activities associated with the proposed development.

-Preferred layout: The cumulative impact of the development layout before mitigation are medium-low and low after mitigation.
+The cumulative impacts of the proposed project before mitigation are medium and after mitigation low.